Resources

 3. Make Them Believable: It's important to choose affirmations that feel believable and realistic to you, especially if you're struggling with low self-esteem.
 Starting with affirmations that feel attainable can help build momentum and gradually increase your confidence over time.

-4. **Repeat Them Regularly**: Incorporate your chosen affirmations into your daily routine by repeating them regularly.
+4. Be Consistent: Incorporate your chosen affirmations into your daily routine by repeating them regularly.
 You can say them aloud in front of a mirror, write them down in a journal, or create visual reminders (e.g., sticky notes, phone reminders) to reinforce them throughout the day.

 7. Use Affirmations in Challenging Situations: When faced with situations that trigger self-doubt or anxiety, use your affirmations as a tool to boost your confidence and self-assurance.
 Repeat them silently to yourself or take a moment to reflect on them before tackling the challenge at hand.